 The man behind the Ezekiel Choke is a Brazilian Judoka named Ezequiel Paraguassú.
 In all honesty, he is not the creator of the choke, which has existed in Judo for ages but is the first person to pull it off in Brazilian Jiu-Jitsu, and hence, got credit for it.
 When Paraguassú was preparing for the Olympics in Judo he started training BJJ at Carlson Gracie’s to improve his groundwork.
 Caught in the guards of people, he decided to go back to an old Judo technique called Sode Guruma Jime to try and pry the guard open.
 That old technique was the original version of the Ezekiel choke from guard.

 The Ezekiel proved to be highly effective in the early 1990s.
-Most people played a closed guard game and there weren’t many fancy spinning and inverting options form the bottom.
+Most people played a closed guard game and there weren’t many fancy spinning and inverting options from the bottom.
 That meant that a quickly applied Ezekiel choke from guard mean you could get a tap even when inside the closed guard.
 Later on, it faded in its efficiency from inside the guard, but new variations emerged, like No-Gi and arm-in Ezekiels that are extremely effective.

 Paraguassú actually had no idea the choke took off, as he moved to Europe, and only found out the submission bore his name and was regularly used almost two decades after he terrorized Carlos Gracie grapplers with it.

 Will the Ezekiel Choke From Guard Work (And Why)?

 How do you execute the Ezekiel choke from guard?
 Well, there are a few instances, but your best bet is actually trying to be heavy on your opponent while you’re setting up the choke.
-This means throwing you weight on top of them, which does come with risks.
+This means throwing your weight on top of them, which does come with risks.
 Widespread legs will give you a solid base and a power source.
 The arm around the head goes in first, giving you an anchor point.
 If you get that far before begin swept or submitted you’ll pull off the Ezekiel choke from guard.
 The battle s for the choking arm comes next, but as long as you keep the base and pressure, you’ll do fine.